 Distortions in SAR imagery are induced by the side-looking nature of SAR sensors and are compounded by rugged terrain.
-Radiometric Terrain Correction (RTC) applies both of the following corrections to generate a superior product for science applications:

 Terrain correction corrects geometric distortions that lead to geolocation errors by moving image pixels into the proper spatial relationship with each other based on a Digital Elevation Model (DEM).
 Radiometric correction removes the misleading influence of topography on backscatter values.
+Radiometric Terrain Correction (RTC) combines both corrections to produce a superior product for science applications.